History of League City Live Oak Trees

 time we have registered more than 300 trees!

-We are happy to register live oaks of any age and size, to promote the planting of
+We are happy to register live oaks of any size, to promote the planting of new

-new trees and the appreciation and ongoing care of old trees.
-We invite owners to
+trees and the appreciation and ongoing care of old trees.
+We have a Master

 We measure the trees according to the official formula for the National Register of